TDI: 2 What's this?

 - Makalia Falls – A cute waterfalls trail, south of Lake Nakuru, and east of Elementaita town.

-- Nakuru town – For those interested in experiencing the”Real Africa”, the 4th largest city in Kenya’s got a lot to offer.
+- Nakuru town – For those interested in experiencing the”Real Africa”, the 4th largest city in Kenya has a lot to offer.
 Here you can find affordable accommodation to set your base and explore the area.

 - Nyahururu Falls – A dramatic 74m waterfall located in the cute Nyahururu town, 65km north of Nakuru.

-- Menengai crater – Hiking trail to this dormant volcano crater starts 10 km north of Nakuru town.
+- Menengai crater – The hiking trail to this dormant volcanic crater starts 10 km north of Nakuru town.
 It’s a 4-hour hike, with the highest point of 2,280m

 5. Mount Kenya National Park

 This UNESCO World Heritage Site provides the rare spectacle of equatorial snow.
 This is known to be an easier and much more affordable alternative to hiking Kilimanjaro in Tanzania.
-It can also be considered more adventurous since it’s got fewer visitors, than the highest mountain in Africa.
+It can also be considered more adventurous, since it has fewer visitors than the highest mountain in Africa.
 Mt.
 Kenya is formed by a series of volcanic eruptions.

 The spectacular scenery includes glaciers, lakes, mineral springs, alpine, and bamboo forests.
-Among the wildlife, here visitors may spot black and white colobus monkeys, buffalo, elephants, tree hyrax, leopard, and hyena.
+Among the wildlife, visitors may spot black-and-white colobus monkeys, buffalo, elephants, tree hyrax, leopards, and hyenas.

 Getting here

-From Nairobi, it takes 3 hours to Naro Moro, or Nanyuki depending on your hiking route.
-Nanyuki is a bigger town and from there it’s easier to arrange everything.
+From Nairobi, it takes 3 hours to reach Naro Moru (Nanyuki), depending on your hiking route.
+Nanyuki is a bigger town, and from there it’s easier to arrange everything.

 Hiking Mt.
 Kenya